 Also Read: China using resettlement villages to displace India at LAC

-In the next five years, China will offer 1,00,000 training opportunities to Global South countries, 1,000 “Five Principles of Peaceful Coexistence Scholarship of Excellence,” and the establishment of program called “Global South Youth Leaders,” he stated.
+In the next five years, China will offer 1,00,000 training opportunities to Global South countries, 1,000 “Five Principles of Peaceful Coexistence Scholarship of Excellence,” and the establishment of a program called “Global South Youth Leaders,” he stated.